Trauma-informed care: History

 Trauma researchers Maxine Harris and Roger Fallot first articulated the concept of trauma-informed care (TIC) in 2001.
 They described trauma-informed as a vital paradigm shift, from focusing on the apparently immediate presenting problem to first considering past experience of trauma and violence.
 They focused on three primary issues: instituting universal trauma screening and assessment; not causing re-traumatization through the delivery methods of professional services; and promoting an understanding of the biopsychosocial nature and effects of trauma.

 Researchers and government agencies immediately began expanding on the concept.
-In the 2000's, the Substance Abuse and Mental Health Services Administration (SAMHSA) in the United States began to measure the effectiveness of TIC programs.
+In the 2000s, the Substance Abuse and Mental Health Services Administration (SAMHSA) in the United States began to measure the effectiveness of TIC programs.
 The U.S. Congress created the National Child Traumatic Stress Network, which SAMHSA administers.
 SAMHSA commissioned a longitudinal study, the Women, Co-Occurring Disorders and Violence Study (WCDVS) to produce empirical knowledge on the development and effectiveness of a comprehensive approach to help women with mental health, substance abuse, and trauma histories.

 Several significant events happened in 2005.
 SAMHSA formed the National Center for Trauma-Informed Care.
 Elliott, Fallot and colleagues identified a consensus of 10 TIC concepts for working with individuals.
 They more finely parsed Harris and Fallot's earlier ideas, and included relational collaboration, strengths and resilience, cultural competence, and consumer input.
 They offered application examples, such as providing parenting support to create healing for parents and their children.
 Huntington and colleagues reviewed the WCDVS data, and working with a steering committee, they reached a consensus on a framework of four core principles for organizations to implement.